The Legend of Zelda: Fictional chronology

 In 2018, Nintendo revealed the placement of the timeline of the previous year's Breath of the Wild was after all previous games in the series, without specifying a connection to any of the three timeline branches.
 Aonuma and Breath of the Wild director Hidemaro Fujibayashi justified the vague placement with the previous idea of keeping it open to players' imaginations.
 Nintendo moved Link's Awakening to take place before Oracle of Seasons and Oracle of Ages.
-In 2020, Nintendo released Hyrule Warriors: Age of Calamity, a gameplay-wise sequel to the 2014 spin-off game Hyrule Warriors, set 100 years before Breath of the Wild, but with the events of Age of Calamity diverging from the backstory established in Breath of the Wild, ostensibly creating an alternate timeline separate from it.
-However, events depicted within Age of Calamity unrelated to its use of time travel differ from events established in Breath of the Wild and its supplementary art book, Creating a Champion - such as Link pulling the Master Sword during the events of Age of Calamity, when he was previously established to have obtained it in his youth - rendering Age of Calamity wholly non-canonical.
+In 2020, Nintendo released Hyrule Warriors: Age of Calamity, a follow-up to the 2014 spin-off game Hyrule Warriors, set 100 years before Breath of the Wild, but with the events of Age of Calamity diverging from the backstory established in Breath of the Wild, ostensibly creating an alternate timeline separate from it.
+Events depicted within Age of Calamity unrelated to its use of time travel, however, differ from events established in Breath of the Wild and its supplementary art book, Creating a Champion - such as Link pulling the Master Sword during the events of Age of Calamity, when he was previously established to have obtained it in his youth - rendering Age of Calamity wholly non-canonical.
 In 2023 Tears of the Kingdom, a direct sequel to Breath of the Wild, was released; it depicts the Imprisoning War as taking place shortly after Hyrule's founding by the Zonai king, Rauru.
 In 2025 Echoes of Wisdom was added to the timeline after Tri Force Heroes and before The Legend of Zelda.
 Hyrule Warriors: Age of Imprisonment takes place during the events of Tears of the Kingdom, where Zelda was sent back in time to when Hyrule was founded and fights in the Imprisoning War.
 To date, it is the only canonical Hyrule Warriors game.